SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_Subtitles_Workflow.md

 # Sky UK Subtitles Workflow

-This driver can be used to create an enhanced service that allows you to monitor issues in subtitles for a specific channel.
+This connector can be used to create an enhanced service that allows you to monitor issues in subtitles for a specific channel.
 Alarms can be triggered depending on the conditions in the Workflow Logic Table.

 Any parameter from any element can be included in the service and used in the Workflow Logic Table.

-This driver uses a subscription mechanism that will update the Parameter Value column in the Subscription Table every time a parameter changes in a child element.
+This connector uses a subscription mechanism that will update the Parameter Value column in the Subscription Table every time a parameter changes in a child element.
 These parameters must be selected when the service is created.

 ## About